apace100/origins-docs/docs/types/power_types/prevent_feature_render.md

 }
 ```

-This example will make the armor layer (`ArmorFeatureRenderer`), held item (`HeldItemFeatureRenderer`) and worn Elytra (`ElytraFeatureRenderer`) essentially invisible to the player that has the power.
+This example will make the worn armor, held item and worn Elytra disappear as if the entity that has the power isn't wearing or holding an item.